michaeldegroot/MonkeySet/README.md

 On top of that you have an extensive operations, analyzes, validations, and filters components you can apply on your data.

-It's core components are designed with performance in mind to maximize your results in for example back testing of your crypto currency bot :)
+It's core components are designed with performance in mind to maximize your results in for example back testing of your crypto currency bot

 **Warning: this project is not yet finished and the api will change heavily, do not use it in any important project just yet :)**

 ## Features

-- Chain style based queries: `const bollingerbands = await monkeyset.fetch('sets').last(20).convert('ohlc').bbands({period: 3, stddev: 6, real: 'close'})`
 - Low memory footprint
 - Maximum performance thanks to constant benchmarking and bottleneck testing
-- Capable of technical analyze of candles (trend analyze, machine learning pattern detections, etc.)
 - Technical indicators (RSI, SMA, etc.)
-- Can parse OHLCV data in CSV, json, txt, etc. files to a MonkeySet
-- Selecting your data between time column: `monkeyset.rows().between('1 day dago').and('now').fetch()`
+- Selecting your data between two datetime`
-- Data integrity and validation (save/load HMAC, ensuring validity of sets during inserts)

 ## Documentation